cncjs/cncjs-shopfloor-tablet/README.md

 ### Limitations

 It works with TinyG and Grbl.
-It probably does not work with Smoothie.
-Smoothie support is probably easy to add but I have no way to test it.
+It might work with Smoothie but that is untested.

 ### Setup